 Factors used by lenders to rate the credit worthiness or ability to repay debt.
 They may include the following: income, amount of personal debt carried, number of accounts from other credit sources and credit history.
 A lender is free to use any credit-related information in approving or denying a credit application as long as they do not violate the Equal Credit Opportunity Act that prohibits credit discrimination on the basis of race, sex and other factors.

 Prevents access to a consumer's credit report and limits the ability to open new accounts.
 To initiate a credit freeze, the consumer contacts each credit bureau directly.
-Credit freezes take from 1-3 days to implement.
-In some states, credit freezes last indefinitely; in others, they last 7 years.
-To temporarily lift or permanently remove a credit freeze, the consumer must supply a 10-digit PIN, and wait up to 1-3 days to regain access.
-Credit freeze fees vary, but can cost from $5 to $10 every time a consumer freezes or removes a credit freeze, according to the Federal Trade Commission.
+To temporarily lift or permanently remove a credit freeze, the consumer must supply a PIN.

 Your credit history is a record of the way you manage your debt.
 It is kept by the credit bureaus in the form of a credit report.
 Banks and credit card issuers tell the credit bureaus about how you pay your debts.
 When you apply for new credit or a loan, the bank will check your credit history before granting any credit.
 Information such as missed or late payments will be on your credit report for up to 7 years and bankruptcy filings can remain there for as long as 10 years.